 Sex can be ridden with guilt like anything else you do.
-The purpose of guilt is to help us recognize when we could have made a better choice.
+The purpose of guilt is often to help us recognize when we could have made a better choice.

 1. The other person or people in your sex dream is a symbol

-If you have a profound dream about someone that doesn’t necessarily have any bearing on your waking life beyond it giving you hints about how you should approach a situation or some understanding about it.
+If you have a profound dream about someone that doesn’t necessarily have any bearing on your waking life beyond giving you hints about how you should approach a situation or some understanding about it.

 3. Acknowledge the dream, understand it, then move on